 We are committed to treating you fairly.
 Our Code of Rights and Conduct tells you how we hold ourselves accountable in our interactions with you.
-We are here to help you if you feel you were treated unfairly—either in how you were treated or from a process perspective—we’re here to help resolve the issue.
+If you feel you were treated unfairly—either in how you were treated or from a process perspective—we’re here to help resolve the issue.

 Note: If your concern is with a claim or account decision and you want the decision to be reviewed or changed, please submit a request for decision review.

 It is important your concerns are resolved at the earliest opportunity; often service concerns can be resolved through collaborative conversation.
 The decision maker and management team will work to address your service concerns before the Fair Process Review Centre (FPRC) begins a formal fairness review.

 - If you have a concern, please contact the decision maker to talk it through.

 - If you are unable to resolve your concerns with the decision maker, ask to speak with their supervisor.